Victoria-OA/EKS-Karpenter/README.md

    kubectl apply -f filename.yaml
    ```

-   Since we are using an ingress controller, apply the following commands:
+   Since we are using an ingress controller, apply the following commands to install ingress-nginx:

    ```bash
    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx